BUYERS GUIDE - UTES & CAB CHASSIS MEDIUM

 Tata is the world’s fourth-largest commercial vehicle maker and the owner of Land Rover.
-This giant multinational company didn’t get that way from making rubbish, but the Xenon will appeal to those wanting a basic ute, not a frills machine.
-Pricing is very, very good.
+This giant multinational company didn’t get that way from making rubbish, but the Xenon had appeal to those wanting a basic ute, not a frills machine.
+Pricing was very, very good.

-Like its Mahindra countryman the Xenon will attract market attention because of its very keen pricing: $25,990 for a 4WD single cab/chassis; $27,990 for a ute and $29,990 for a crew-cab ute.
-Our test vehicle was fitted with an optional nav screen and reverse camera, for an extra couple of grand.
+Like its Mahindra countryman the Xenon attracted market attention because of its very keen pricing: $25,990 for a 4WD single cab/chassis; $27,990 for a ute and $29,990 for a crew-cab ute.
+Our 2013 test vehicle was fitted with an optional nav screen and reverse camera, for an extra couple of grand.

-Towing capacity is limited to 2500kg by engine torque of only 320Nm.
+Towing capacity was limited to 2500kg by engine torque of only 320Nm.

-Off road traction is so-so, because a limited-slip rear differential struggles to maintain grip, given stiff rear suspension that limits wheel travel.
-In 2014 traction and stability control electronics are scheduled and that should make a difference.
+Off road traction was so-so, because a limited-slip rear differential struggled to maintain grip, with stiff rear suspension that limited wheel travel.

-So, while you’re struggling to see the speedo and tacho, because the tilt steering wheel rim is in the way, or trying in vain to get the Bluetooth dashboard button make your phone work, or sliding around a bit on the flattish front seats, or squeezing long legs into a cramped rear-seat space, you can have the warm feeling of having saved plenty.
+So, while you were struggling to see the speedo and tacho, because the tilt steering wheel rim was in the way, or trying in vain to get the Bluetooth dashboard button make your phone work, or sliding around a bit on the flattish front seats, or squeezing long legs into a cramped rear-seat space, you had the warm feeling of having saved plenty.

-There’s also no cruise control but there is plenty of urge from a state of the art turbo-intercooled diesel and the five-speed manual box has an excellent action.
-The 4WD system works promptly from a knob control.
+There was also no cruise control but there was plenty of urge from a state of the art turbo-intercooled diesel and the five-speed manual box had an excellent action.
+The 4WD system worked promptly from a knob control.

 We planned to check out the Xenon once more, when better equipped models were released, but never heard from Tata again.